Applications for 2024–25 are now open with a deadline on 5 January 2024.

-We strongly recommend applying by the January deadline as you can only be considered for University managed scholarships and awards if you apply by this date.
+We strongly recommend applying by the January deadline as for DPhil in Public Policy applications you can only be considered for University managed scholarships and awards if you apply by this date.

 The DPhil in Public Policy is intended for academically outstanding students who are motivated to address research questions with real world policy interest and significance.
 We are looking for applicants who present an interesting, innovative, and achievable research proposal and can show they are motivated and able to make positive change in the context of policy.

-Candidates may also be invited to an interview via Skype or on the phone.
+Candidates may also be invited to an interview, normally via video call.

 You will find detailed information on the selection criteria and how to apply on the Graduate Admissions pages.